 What is enough?
 When will it be enough?

 And the thing is what is enough?
 When will it be enough for us?
-We could get a million dollar and still want more.
+We could get a million dollars and still want more.
 We could look our best and yet still feel our skin isn’t perfect.
 We could get everything in life and still be unhappy.

 Examine the truth behind the word, “enough”.
 “Enough” is not something we seek externally.
 It’s something we have internally.
 If we really need something to hold on to feel enough, ask ourselves what it is and be specific about it.
-Do we need to have a million dollar to feel rich?
+Do we need to have one million dollar to feel rich?
 Or would $100,000 be enough?
 Or perhaps $10,000?

 - I’m not pretty enough.